Overview

 1. Boric Acid Suppositories

 Bacterial vaginosis and boric acid are common topics for discussion.
-Boric acid is available over-the-counter as a vaginal suppository.
-It has also been widely used to maintain vaginal health by women in the past.
+Boric acid is available over the counter as a vaginal suppository.
+It has also been widely used to maintain vaginal health by women.

 Inserting boric acid could help lower the vaginal pH and ward off bacterial vaginosis.
-According to several studies, the use of boric acid is considered a promising treatment.
-For example, an investigation revealed that using three weeks of 600-milligram boric acid suppositories per day and taking antibiotics for 7 days had a cure rate of 87%, 78%, and 65% at 12, 16, and 28-week follow-ups.
+According to several studies, boric acid is considered a promising treatment.
+For example, an investigation revealed that using three weeks of 600-milligram boric acid suppositories daily and taking antibiotics for seven days had a cure rate of 87%, 78%, and 65% at 12, 16, and 28-week follow-ups.
 Although, researchers suggest that further studies are required to determine the efficacy of boric acid as a plausible solution for recurrent BV.

 Is boric acid safe to use?

 Boric acid is safe to use vaginally.
-However, it should not be swallowed, it can be toxic.
+However, it should not be swallowed; it can be toxic.
 Do not take boric acid by mouth, and ensure that you keep it out of reach of children and pets.
-Do not use boric acid during pregnancy either.
-You should talk to a doctor to ensure that using boric acid is safe for you.
+Do not use boric acid during pregnancy, either.
+It would be best to talk to a doctor to ensure that boric acid is safe.

-Make sure you follow the instructions carefully and do not exceed the recommended dosage if you have decided to give boric acid a shot to treat your current BV.
-Furthermore, if you experience any discharge, burning, irritation, rash, redness, or hives, stop using boric acid immediately and report to a doctor.
+Ensure you follow the instructions carefully and do not exceed the recommended dosage if you have decided to give boric acid a shot to treat your current BV.
+Furthermore, if you experience any discharge, burning, irritation, rash, redness, or hives, stop using boric acid immediately and report it to a doctor.

 How to use boric acid suppositories

 Boric acid is a popular home remedy for BV and is readily available over the counter.
-For the treatment of vaginal infections, boric acid is available in the form of gelatin capsules, which can be inserted into your vagina.
+Dr. April Blake, a naturopath, stated that boric acid works for BV and yeast infections.
+For the treatment of vaginal infections, boric acid is available as gelatin capsules, which can be inserted into your vagina.

 Instructions on how to insert the capsule:

-- Using your fingers or an applicator, gently insert one capsule as far as it will comfortably go into your vagina.
+3. Using your fingers or an applicator, gently insert one capsule as far as it comfortably goes into your vagina.

 2. Probiotics